 I was at this point where I had to find an alternative music library app on macOS.
 With a library of over 10,000 songs, I needed an app with good library management features.
 I have also been slowly re-ripping my CD collection to the highest quality to enjoy my music fully well into the future.
 (I have many CDs ripped at 256kbps MP3 back in my teenage days, which I find lacking compared to lossless audio in my current head-fi setup).

-Narrowing it down to these FLAC players:
+Narrowing down the FLAC Players

-• Pine Player: Free, lightweight, supports almost all lossless formats and playback up to 32Bit 768kHz, but lacks library management functionality.
+- Pine Player: Free, lightweight, supports almost all lossless formats and playback up to 32Bit 768kHz, but lacks library management functionality.

-• Quod Libet: Free, open source software (FOSS), extensive library organization tools and plugins available.
+- Quod Libet: Free, open source software (FOSS), extensive library organization tools and plugins available.
 This was my first choice while researching.
 FOSS is always a plus in my books, but unfortunately it was incredibly buggy and kept crashing.
 Soon, when I get a new Apple Silicon Mac, I will be trying the latest release, as it does offer lots of complex music library and search features.

-• VOX: Subscription model ($5/m), integrates with streaming services and supports hi-res, but personally I did not like GUI.
+- VOX: Subscription model ($5/m), integrates with streaming services and supports hi-res, but personally I did not like GUI.

-• Clementine: FOSS, can transcode audio, support streaming services and even has an Android remote app.
+- Clementine: FOSS, can transcode audio, support streaming services and even has an Android remote app.
 I like that it has song and artist information integrated within the app (like when browsing the Apple Music store).
 Also has appearance settings if you’re into customizing UI.
 The latest release, version 1.3.1 is from 2016 though.

-• Foobar2000: Free, proprietary Windows-based music app.
+- Foobar2000: Free, proprietary Windows-based music app.
 The UI is somewhat rough around the edges in my opinion, but it has many features, albeit in a slightly less user-friendly interface.
 Recently released version 2.5 on Mac, which is more akin to the full Windows version.

-My iTunes replacement: Swinsian
+My iTunes Replacement: Swinsian

 But after all the trial and research, none of them felt as nice to use as Swinsian, a pay-once software, which I greatly appreciate, over subscription models ($25 USD at the time of writing).
 It is seemingly maintained by a one-man-band and although updates are a bit slow to release, Version 2.3.6 is running smoothly with no obvious bugs on Catalina 10.15.7.